Grievances: Postdoctoral Research Fellows

 - Responsible Executive:

 - Executive Vice President & Chief Academic Officer; Vice President and Chief Human Resources Officer

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston (“the university”) encourages fair, efficient and equitable solutions for problems arising at the university.
-The university strongly recommends that individuals experiencing problems attempt to resolve them informally before exercising the grievance process.
+The University of Texas Health Science Center at Houston (“University”) encourages fair, efficient and equitable solutions for problems arising at the University.
+The University strongly recommends that individuals experiencing problems attempt to resolve them informally before exercising the grievance process.
 Postdoctoral Research Fellows (“PRFs”) should discuss the concerns openly with the individual with whom the problem exists.

 If the PRF separates from the University, the grievance process ends.